Snipa22/xmr-node-proxy/README.md

 pm2 monit
 ```

+## Configuration BKMs

+1. Specify at least one main pool with non zero share and "default: true".
+Sum of all non zero pool shares should be equal to 100 (percent).

+2. There should be one pool with "default: true" (the last one will override previous ones with "default: true").
+Default pool means pool that is used
+for all initial miner connections via proxy.

+3. You can use pools with zero share as backup pools.
+They will be only used if all non zero share pools became down.

+4. You should select pool port with difficulty that is close to hashrate of all of your miners multiplied by 10.

+5. Proxy ports should have difficulty close to your individual miner hashrate multiplied by 10.

 ## Known Issues

 VMs with 512Mb or less RAM will need some swap space in order to compile the C extensions for node.
 Bignum and the CN libraries can chew through some serious memory during compile.
 In regards to this, one of our users has put together a guide for T2.Micro servers: http://moneroocean.blogspot.com/2017/10/setup-of-xmr-node-proxy-on-free-tier.html